Parker, Colorado: Parker

 The name of the settlement was changed to Parker in 1882.
 It was first called Parkers' for the two brothers and largest landowners, but the apostrophe was later dropped.
 That year, the Denver and New Orleans Railroad completed the initial railroad route that provided service between Denver, Parker, and Colorado Springs.
 To ensure that the railroad came through the center of town, rather than along Cherry Creek, James Parker sold his right-of-way for $1 and his brother George sold his right-of-way to bring the railroad into the center of town to Parker station.

 James donated three acres for Parker Cemetery around 1884, at which time it held the graves of his two sons.
 It holds the graves of early settlers, the earliest known death was in 1870.
 Parker (died 1910) and his wife Mattie (died 1887) are also buried there.
 In the mid-1880s, gold was found at Newlin Gulch (site of the current Rueter–Hess Reservoir.)
 More businesses were added, including a dry goods store, two more general mercantile stores, another blacksmith shop, a livery stable, barber shop, creamery, stockyard, hotel, church, and a brickworks.
 Many of these were added by 1900.
 Victorian architectural style houses were built along Pikes Peak Drive in the 1910s.
 The Parker station of the Colorado and Southern Railway, which was renamed as it expanded its route, closed in 1931.

 At least through the 1930s, there were dances the first Saturday of each month at Pikes Peak Grange, located north of Franktown.
 The dances were attended by teenagers from Parker and Elizabeth.

 The Parker City Land Company began development of a "modern western town" in the 1960s, but they did not complete the housing projects due to financial short-falls.
+In the 1970s, first african-american astronaut candidate Ed Dwight was involved in the project as a real estate developer.
 The developer skipped town in 1971.
 About 1980 or 1981, the development was completed by another builder.
 Dean Salibury advocated for Parker's incorporation to protect its landowners.
 The town was incorporated in 1981, and Salisbury was Parker's first mayor.
 Parker grew exponentially in the mid-1990s and mid-2000s, during the growth of Denver's southern suburbs.
 In 1981 there were 285 people in Parker and by 2014 48,000 people resided in the town.